hyperledger/fabric-sdk-py/docs/source/tutorial.md

 ### 1.2 Prepare User Id (Optionally)

-The SDK needs the credentials file as a valid network user.
+The SDK needs the credential files as a valid network user.

 Typically there are two ways: using cryptogen or using Fabric-CA. That will depend on how your network boots up with.

 #### 1.2.1 Using Local Credentials

-The SDK will load the valid credentials from local path (the credentials file must be put there in advance).
+The SDK will load the valid credentials from local path (the credential files must be put there in advance).

 ```python
 from hfc.fabric import Client